Necessary NFS Server Cluster Design for NFS Client Lock Preservation

 1. Preserving knowledge of locks at the NFS Server.

 Linux kernel-based NFS Servers track v4 client state and locks within the directory path /var/lib/nfs/nfsdcltrack/.
 Therefore, that path should be a shared cluster resource which will move from one node to another along with the exported file systems.
 Without this, client locks which were held before failover cannot be reclaimed after failover.
-In such a case, an IO error (EIO) will likely occur.
-The client application (through some intelligence and some luck) may be able to handle an IO error and then obtain a NEW lock after the reclaim attempt for the old lock fails.
+In such cases, applications will often receive IO errors (EIO) during or after failover.
+The client application (through some intelligence and some luck) may be able to handle an IO error and then obtain a new lock after the reclaim attempt for the old lock fails.
 But this can easily be thwarted if another client obtains a lock first or if the client application was not written with good error-handling code.

 Having /var/lib/nfs/nfsdcltrack/ as a shared resource is usually accomplished using DRDB.

 2. Allowing NFS clients to reclaim the known locks.

 When an NFS v4 Server restarts (or fails over), the client's ability to reclaim existing locks depends upon a "grace period" during which those reclaims can succeed.
 During the grace period, clients cannot obtain new locks, they can only reclaim old locks.
 This grace period is only offered when the NFS Server service is freshly started.
 Therefore, to insure client lock recovery after failover of an NFS Server cluster, it is mandatory that the NFS Server service (nfsserver.service) be started fresh.
 Conversely, the NFS Server service should also have already been taken down at the old node.